 - Use encryption to add a cipher to emails — try services like Pretty Good Privacy and Safe Gmail.

 - Use a password manager to securely share passwords with others, such 1Password.

 Ready, Set, Secure

 Practicing secure habits takes some advance planning, but it’s worth it when you’re protecting your vulnerable private information, as well as your company’s confidential data.
-Create strong passwords from the very beginning – the 16 character combination of lower and upper case letters, symbols, and numbers is proven to be the most secure.
-Once you have created a password, enable two-factor or multifactor authentication, which are are technologies that give you an additional layer of security.
-For example, you might get a text message on your phone when you try to login or you could have a security token or smartphone app.
+Create strong passwords from the very beginning – the 16-character combination of lower and upper case letters, symbols, and numbers is proven to be the most secure.
+Once you have created a password, enable two-factor or multifactor authentication, which are technologies that give you an additional layer of security.
+For example, you might get a text message on your phone when you try to log in or you could have a security token or smartphone app.
 Without access to that information, hackers can’t compromise your information and logins.